PUBLPOL103F

 Course Description

 This course will explore changing notions of truth in a world in which technology, global risks, and societal developments are blurring the boundaries of humanity and boring through traditional notions of nation states, institutions, and human identity.
-It will also offer a parallel journey to consider truth in your own life and how truth contributes to your own resilience in the face of life challenges.
 We will ask one over-arching question: Does truth matter anymore?
 If so, why and how?
 If not, why not?
 Either way, how does truth relate to ethical decision-making by individuals and institutions and to an ethical society?
 How does truth relate to a life well lived?
-Seven themes will organize our exploration of more specific topics: science and subjectivity; identity; memory; authenticity; artificial intelligence; imagination; and a life well-lived.
-Examples of topics to be explored include, among others: truth and technology (from ChatGPT to home devices); white supremacy; DNA testing and the 'identify as' movement, and identity; University history (Rhodes, Georgetown slavery, Yale Calhoun College, Junipero Serra...); the connections among truth, memory, and history; new questions in gender and racial identity; Chinese beautifying app Meitu and other social media "truth modifiers"; the sharing economy; the impact of AI and DNA testing sites on legal truth.
+Six themes will organize our exploration of more specific topics: science and subjectivity; identity; memory; AI; spirituality and religion; imagination; and truth and a life well-lived.
+Examples of topics to be explored include, among others: truth and AI/Gen AI; DNA testing, crypto, and other technologies; University challenges today (free speech, DEI, and beyond); gender and racial identity; social media "truth modifiers."
+The course will offer a parallel journey in exploring your personal views on truth and truth and a life well-lived.
 We will consider how we determine and verify the truth; how we "do" truth; the role of truth in ethical decision-making; the importance of truth to effective ethical policy; and the relationship of the truth to a life well lived.
 An analytically rigorous short final paper in lieu of exam.
-This three-credit seminar may be taken as a stand-alone course or may accompany PUBLPOL 134 Ethics on the Edge to fulfill the Public Policy major ethics requirement.
-The course is open to undergraduate and graduate students.
-Undergraduates will not be at a disadvantage.
+This three-credit seminar fulfills the University WAYS-Ethics requirement and is open to undergraduate and graduate students; undergraduates will not be at a disadvantage.
 Everyone will be challenged.
 Distinguished Career Institute Fellows are welcome and should contact Dr. Susan Liautaud directly at susanliautaud@googlemail.com.
-Students wishing to take the course who are unable to sign up within the enrollment limit should contact Dr. Susan Liautaud at susanliautaud@googlemail.com. *Public Policy majors taking the course to complete the core requirements and students taking the course for Ways credit must obtain a letter grade.
-Other students may take the course for a letter grade or C/NC.
-To satisfy a Ways requirement, this course must be taken for at least 3 units.

 Cross Listed Courses